7.4.7 The Security Impact of International Coercion

-International political leadership can be exerted by persuasion, using only the force of argument, but when it uses economic and military pressure it becomes what this book describes as a ‘coercive foreign policy’ (18.104.22.168).
-In addition to the political disadvantages of such a policy, there is a security impact:
+International political leadership can be exerted by persuasion, using only the force of argument, but when it uses economic and military pressure it becomes what this book describes as a ‘coercive foreign policy’ (184.108.40.206).
+In addition to the economic and political disadvantages of such a policy, there is a security impact:

 - Bullies are never popular, and unpopularity is costly.
-A habit of coercive behaviour encourages other countries to raise their own defences and, following the line that ‘the enemy of my enemy is my friend’, it motivates them to help others to resist coercion; for example Hugo Chávez, the President of Venezuela, saw it as being in his interests to help any country which opposed America – including Cuba and Iran, for example.
+A habit of coercive behaviour encourages other countries to raise their own defences and, following the line that ‘the enemy of my enemy is my friend’, it motivates them to help others to resist coercion.
+Hugo Chávez, the President of Venezuela, saw it as being in his interests to help any country which opposed America – including Cuba and Iran, for example – as described in a Reuters article, Factbox: Venezuela’s ties with Iran:

 - The use of coercion results in adverse propaganda (7.4.3), which increases the military threat.